mujahidriazpk/ShopADoc/wp-content/plugins/music-player-for-woocommerce/readme.txt

 *   Player layout: list of available skins for the music player.
 *   Preload: to decide if preload the audio files, their metadata, or don't preload nothing at all.
 *	Play all: play all players in the page (one after the other).
+*	Loop: plays the audio player on the product page in a loop.
 *   Player controls: determines the controls to include in the music player.
 *   Display the player's title: show/hide the name associated to the downloadable file.
 *   Protect the file: checkbox to playback the songs in secure mode (only available in the pro version of the plugin).